-Richard Coleman is a Fellow at the Potomac Institute for Policy Studies focused on Cyber Warfare.
+Richard Coleman is a Senior Fellow at the Potomac Institute for Policy Studies focused on Cyber Warfare.
 Complementing his work at the Potomac Institute, Mr. Coleman also advises the Naval Postgraduate School, Monterey, CA and Department of Defense on Cyber Warfare and Remote Sensing.

 Additionally, Mr. Coleman is Senior Associate of PRASAM, advising a variety of clients on strategic, technology and business development opportunities in Space, Defense and the Intelligence Community.
 Previously, as Director of Research, he oversaw research for the firm’s clients on a variety of topics including Quantum Computing, BMC3/ISR, Future Combat Systems, Red Force Tracking and Space Based Radar.